markcmurphy/devdocs-portal/01-headless-overview.md

 [Learn more about multisite ecommerce with WordPress and BigCommerce](https://medium.com/bigcommerce-developer-blog/multi-site-ecommerce-with-wordpress-and-bigcommerce-40dee194f8a) (medium.com).

-## Catalog Management

-Using the [Catalog API](https://developer.bigcommerce.com/api-reference/catalog/catalog-api) you can return product data to your product details page and product listing page.

-### Sync the catalog

-Best practice is to get product details and cache them in a database to display them.
-This will speed up the application and allow you to control what information is shown to the customer.
-Caching the details also lets you implement search in your application.

-### Real time catalog

-If your catalog is changing all the time, you can use the Catalog API to return real time product information.

-### Real time pricing and inventory

-If you prefer working with a local copy of your data, but want to make sure that high priority pieces of data like pricing and inventory are always up to date, you can consider a hybrid model.
-A hybrid model would cache only certain product details and pull the other information in real time.
-BigCommerce has webhooks that you can use for listening to store events.

 ## Cart management

 Use the [Server to Server Cart API](https://developer.bigcommerce.com/api-reference/cart-checkout/server-server-cart-api) to create carts for existing customers and guest customers.